 - Up to $250 per week in income loss

-Section D – Coverage in case of an Uninsured Driver
+Section D – Injured by Unidentified or Uninsured Driver

-Section D of the Insurance Act covers the situations where you are involved in an accident and the at fault party doesn’t have insurance or can’t be identified.
-This situation doesn’t arrive very often, but in these situations, it means you can access Section D of your own vehicle’s policy, as if your policy was there to cover and represented the individual who was at fault for the accident.
+Section D of the Insurance Act covers the situations where you are involved in an accident, and the at-fault party doesn’t have insurance or can’t be identified.
+This situation doesn’t arise often, but if it does, you can access Section D of your own vehicle’s policy as if your policy was there to cover and represented the individual who was at fault for the accident.